thijssnelleman/CostOfReproducibility/NeurIPS/2024/reviews/Linking In-context Learning in Transformers to Human Episodic Memory.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[10]
+[8]

 The models used are pretrained but there is a note on model fitting in the appendix and figure 7.
 No parameters given/described.
+There are some values that can be extracted from the code.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_